arg0naut91/neatRanges/README.md

 We can do this as below.
 A bit of explanation of some of the arguments:

--   `dimension` defines whether we are dealing with dates or timestamps; default to dates;
+-   `dimension` defines whether we are dealing with dates or timestamps; defaults to dates;

 -   `max_gap` defines what is considered as consecutive.
-By default, this means no gap whatsoever.
-If `dimension` is `date`, this means 0 days; in case of `timestamp`, it refers to seconds;
+By default, it is set to 0, this means no gap whatsoever.
+If `dimension` is `date`, this means 0 days; in case of `timestamp`, it refers to 0 seconds.
+A gap of 1 day / 1 second would be expressed as `max_gap = 1L`;

 -   `fmt` defines the format.
 By default, it uses `Y-M-D` for dates, and `Y-M-D H:M:OS` for timestamps.
 If your ranges are in another format, you need to modify that accordingly.